melvin-toni/react_face_recognition/README.md

 This project consists of two main folder, _front/_ and _back/_, which represent **front end** and **back end**

 # 4. How to run this project on local environment
+Node and NPM must be installed in your local machine.

-After fork or download this project, if you want to run some command line, dont forget to move into designated folder
+After project is forked or downloaded, if you want to run some command line, don't forget to move into designated folder.

 For example, if you want to run backend using ```npm start``` then dont forget to open command prompt (cmd) inside the folder _react_face_recognition/back_ and vice versa for front end.